ScubeScripts/sc_textUI/README.md

 ## Installation
 Clone or download this repository

-Add sc_hud to your resources directory
+Add sc_textUI to your resources directory

 Add this in your server.cfg :
 ```